The Table Project’s travel guide to Japan

 • Tokyo street life

-Tokyo, is where it all begins when most people travel to Japan.
-We like to stay at smaller hostels where you meet other travellers and get good personal service.
-We like to stay at the Share Hotels hostels.
-We have stayed at Lyuro in Tokyo, Rakuro in Kyoto and Kumu in Kanazawa.
-All cool, japanese and rooted in local community.
-I can also recommend a stay at the small family owned Ryokan Sawanoya in Tokyo.
-This Ryokan is in the Yanaka area, the oldest district of Tokyo.
-Really nice for local sightseeing, historic buildings, shopping and eating in the cozy narrow streets.
+Tokyo For most people, Tokyo is where the journey begins.
+We like to stay at smaller Japanese hostels where you meet other travellers and receive good personal service.
+We have stayed at The Share Hotels, including Lyuroin Tokyo, Rakuro in Kyoto, and Kumu in Kanazawa.
+All very cool and deeply rooted in the local community.
+I can also recommend a stay at the small family-owned Ryokan, Sawanoya, in Tokyo.
+This Ryokan is located in the Yanaka area, one of the oldest districts in Tokyo.
+It’s great for local sightseeing, historical buildings, charming small shops, and excellent dining options in the cosy narrow streets.

-In Tokyo take a trip to the Kappabashi street, where you can find Japanese ceramics, kitchen goodies, baskets, knives and brushes.
-Take a walk down the side streets and have lunch with the locals in one of the many really small family restaurants where no one speaks English, but the food is just amazing.
+When in Tokyo, visit Kappabashi Street, where you can find everything for the kitchen: Japanese ceramics, kitchen gadgets, baskets, knives, and brushes.
+Take a walk down the side streets and have lunch with the locals in one of the many small family-run restaurants where no one speaks English, but the food is just amazing.

 Visit the Nezu Museum, where a private collector of ceramics has created a beautiful museum and garden with a lovely café.

-Book a training session viewing with the sumo wrestlers, also a really cool and fun experience, but must be booked a long time in advance.
+Book a training session viewing with the sumo wrestlers.
+It’s a really cool and fun experience, but it must be booked well in advance.

 • Kamakura Beach